powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 If the import option `iidm.import.cgmes.profile-used-for-initial-state-values` is `SV` the active and reactive power of the load is copied from the `stateVariablesPowerFlow`.
 Otherwise if it is `SSH` will be copy from`steadyStateHypothesisPowerFlow`.

+#### EquivalentInjection

+The PowSyBl network component created by an `equivalentInjection` of the CGMES grid model can vary depending on where it is located, inside or outside the boundary.
+If the `equivalentInjection` is located outside the boundary a `generator` will be created.
+If it is inside and the import option `iidm.import.cgmes.convert-boundary` is `true` then the conversion process will import all the equipments inside the boundary and a `generator`, as in the previous case, will be created.
+Otherwise, if the `equivalentInjection` is regulating voltage and a dangling line is created at the boundary the regulating voltage data of the `equivalentInjection` will be transferred to the `danglingLine`.

+When a generator is created it is associated to the corresponding voltage level and has the following attributes:
+- `MinP` The property `minP` is copied if it is defined, otherwise `-Double.MAX_VALUE`.
+- `MinP` The property `maxP` is copied if it is defined, otherwise `Double.MAX_VALUE`.
+- `TargetP` The active power `P` from the `stateVariablesPowerFlow` or from the `steadyStateHypothesisPowerFlow` according with the import options and with the opposite sign as it is a target value.  `0.0` if both properties are not defined.
+- `TargetQ` The reactive power `Q` from the `stateVariablesPowerFlow` or from the `steadyStateHypothesisPowerFlow` according with the import options and with the opposite sign. `0.0` if both properties are not defined.
+- `TargetV` The `regulationTarget` property is copied if it is non zero.
+Otherwise the nominal voltage of the voltage level associated to the connected terminal of the `equivalentInjection` is assigned.
+- `VoltageRegulatorOn` It is assigned to `true` if both properties `regulationCapability` and `regulationStatus` are `true` and the terminal is connected.
+- `EnergySource` Fixed to `OTHER`.

+The PowSyBl grid model accepts one definition of limits, either `MinMaxReactiveLimits` or ReactiveCapabilityCurve.
+The first step is to define the points of the curve.
+At each point the active power value, the minimum reactive and the maximum reactive power value are specified by coping the value of the properties `xvalue`, `y1value` and `y2value` of the capability curve associated to the `curveId` recorded in the property `ReactiveCapabilityCurve`.
+After that a `MinMaxReactiveLimits` is created if there is only a point and a `ReactiveCapabilityCurve` in another case.

+The best way to determine the final topology at the boundary, it is to wait until the end of the conversion process.
+At this point all the CGMES network components connected to the boundary node have been recorded and will be possible to determine it.
+So if the `equivalentInjection` is not used to create a generator at this step of the conversion process it will be recorded as an equipment attached to the boundary node.
+See [Boundary Topology](#boundary-topology) to know  the final topology at the boundary.

+#### Switches

+#### Boundary Topology

+The boundary topology.

 <span style="color: red">TODO</span>